JWLeamy/ReadmeGenerator/README.md

 # ReadmeGenerator

+A downloadable README generator that creates a well formatted readme file in just a few seconds.
+This app will run in in your local browser, using only javascript and basic readme formatting.

+## Acceptance Criteria
 GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions